After a Storm, Remain Cautious of Home Repair Companies Soliciting Work at Your Front Door

 With the recent torrential downpours causing flash flooding through out the Chicago-land area, residents need to stay alert and be cautious of so-called home repair companies soliciting work at your front door, uninvited.
 With another round of showers and storms due this week, and even if those storms do not materialize, collected floodwaters will continue to surge downstream in area creeks and rivers which may cause further flooding.
 With many resident affected by these severe storms and floods, everyone needs to protect themselves from the home repair con artists who exploit natural disaster for personal profit.

-Even Attorney General Madigan has placed these types of warnings, “as they begin to repair and rebuild their homes and businesses, it is important that storm victims are alert to scam artists who follow storms and natural disasters in an attempt to defraud consumers,” Lisa Madigan said.
+The Illinois Attorney General has emphasized these types of warnings, “as they begin to repair and rebuild their homes and businesses, it is important that storm victims are alert to scam artists who follow storms and natural disasters in an attempt to defraud consumers,” Lisa Madigan said.

 The so called home repair contractors are professionals at persuading homeowners to make snap decisions in the emotional aftermath of a disaster.
 They use high-pressure techniques to persuade residents into allowing unscrupulous contractors to perform the home repair work that could end up costing you big time if you rush into hiring a contractor.
 If you find yourself, or your neighbor or friend as one of the many residents who will unfortunately fall victim to their scam, please contact Ball & McCann, P.C. for assistance.